CFGer/frontend-curriculum/01_HTML/lesson/README.md

   <footer>Wrapper for the site page links / FAQs / contact us usually found at the bottom of a page</footer>
 </body>
 ```

+---
+#### CHALLENGE
+* Send out the mini-challenge:
+* The challenge is for the students to fix the broken HTML using VSCode and the Dev Tools
+---

 ## Recap